ICPO: Intrinsic Confidence-Driven Group Relative Preference Optimization for Efficient Reinforcement Learning: Experimental Setup

 \subsection{Training Setup}

 Unless otherwise specified, all our experiments were conducted on the Qwen2.5-7B model.
 Following the majority of RLVR practices, we omitted the supervised fine-tuning process and directly performed post-training on the base model.
 In the main experiment, we controlled the output structure to extract parsable reasoning chains and answers by adjusting the prompt templates during both the training and validation phases.
 The specific prompt templates are detailed in Table~\ref{tab5}.
+All experimental results presented in this paper are averaged over multiple trials.

 In the experiments targeting the Gemma and Llama models, we adjusted the temperature parameters for both training and evaluation to 0.6.
 Following RLPR~\citep{RLPR-2025} guidelines, we removed \verb|<think>| segments from templates to prevent a decline in generation quality.
 We observed that rule-based scoring scripts introduced errors in benchmark tests containing non-multiple-choice formatted questions.
 To address this issue, we deployed a Qwen2.5-7B-Instruct model server for evaluation and additionally utilized Qwen2.5-72B-Instruct to handle more complex benchmarks, such as TheoremQA and Minerva.